eosnetworkfoundation/engineering/README.md

 # Engineering
-This repository contains documentation managed by the ENF Engineering team.
-The documentation is primary focused on development processes followed by and tooling used by our team, which may be valuable to outside contributors who wish to contribute to the codebases managed by the ENF.
+This repository contains documentation managed by the ENF Engineering team, which may be valuable to outside contributors.
+This documentation is focused on process, standards, and third-party tooling that is not specific to any particular ENF project, repo, or tool.

 If you are new here, start with the [computer setup guide](./tooling/computer-setup.md), then the [tool install guide](./tooling/tool-install-guide.md).